The Benefits of Calcium Carbonate

 Calcium is a mineral that your dog cannot function effectively without.
-When your dog is growing, it depends on calcium to help its bones and teeth grow strong.
+When your dog is growing, they depend on calcium to help their bones and teeth grow strong.
 But calcium also serves a number of other purposes; it prevents clotting and goes a long way in maintaining your dog’s vision.

 A calcium deficiency can cause hypocalcemia, which can lead to stiff and weak joints.
-It can also lead to problems with your dog’s vision and blood clots, which could even kill your dog.
-So ensuring your dog gets enough calcium carbonate is essential if you want a fit and healthy dog.
+It can also lead to problems with your dog’s vision and blood clots.
+Ensuring your dog gets enough calcium carbonate is essential if you want a fit and healthy dog.

 While calcium plays a key role in the smooth running of your dog’s body, too much calcium carbonate can cause serious health problems.
 Problems that were clearly highlighted by the Journal of Bones and Mineral Research In 2001.
 If your dog is consuming too much of it, other vital minerals, like iron, zinc and magnesium can become depleted in your dog’s body.
 So, excessive amounts of calcium carbonate must be avoided!